-Zenko is Scality’s multi-cloud controller.
-It provides an open-source, open-platform gateway to enable replication, management, and general ease of use to storage managers handling extreme data volumes over multiple clouds.
+Zenko, Scality’s multi-cloud controller, provides an open-source, platform-agnostic gateway to facilitate data replication and management for storage managers handling extreme data volumes over multiple clouds.
 Zenko provides a single integration point from which cloud data can be managed in several protocol spaces.
 Zenko either builds a namespace for cloud object data stores, or ingests the namespace of supported cloud data stores to perform powerful metadata-based file management and search tasks.

 Zenko offers these capabilities using the logic and much of the syntax of Amazon Web Services’ Simple Storage Service protocol (AWS S3) through its CloudServer module.
 CloudServer replicates select S3 API calls verbatim, providing ease of integration from existing cloud storage solutions.
 When requested, it can also replicate data and manage replicated data in other popular public clouds, such as Microsoft Azure Blob Stroage and Google Cloud Storage, as well as private clouds like Scality’s RING.